-When I was in college, I thought of helping the victims of the Mt Pinatubo eruption.
-I have no money to give, but I felt that others would be willing to help.
+In college, I thought of helping the victims of the Mt Pinatubo eruption.
+I have no money to give, but I felt others would be willing to help.
 I told my classmates about it, and they loved the idea., then we started talking to other students.
 After two weeks, we went to Pampanga with four trucks of relief goods and some money.
 We did this project two more times.

 It begins with one person.
 That person can be a politician, a celebrity, a professional. or an ordinary person.

 The act can be as simple as pushing a car that refuses to start.
 When one person is willing to help, others soon follow.
 I bet you see this happening almost every day.